irrdnet/irrd/docs/admins/deployment.rst

     /home/irrd/irrd-venv/bin/irrd_database_upgrade

+The same command is used to upgrade the database after upgrading IRRd.

 A ``--config`` parameter can be passed to set a different configuration file path.
 A ``version`` parameter can be passed to upgrade to a specific version, the default is the latest version (`head`).